Post-MVP Scaling: Architecture, Team and Roadmap Changes

 Forecast infrastructure spend per active user and model growth scenarios.

-Benchmark managed service costs against self-managed alternatives including ops overhead.
+Benchmark managed service costs against self-managed alternatives including ops

 Prioritize cost reductions that do not compromise reliability or user experience.